 Images are automatically resized to fit, but you can instantly see how your images look onscreen to confirm its size.
 We support PNGs with transparent backgrounds and animated GIF files, as well as standard JPGs.

-Importing images from our image library
+Option - Importing images from our image library

 Alternatively, you can select our image library and then search for suitable images.
-There are almost 2,000,000 different images in our library.
+There are over 2,000,000 different images in our library.
 Just enter a search term, review the options and import your image.

 After selecting an image from our library or your computer, you can optionally add a description and caption.

-• Caption location: Choose to display your capture beside the image or as an overlay.
+Caption location: Choose to display your capture beside the image or as an overlay.

 - Beside: Specify if you want the caption to appear below, above, left or right of the image.